 What is Docker?

-But, is Docker a sort of virtual machine (VM)?
+But, is it a Sort of Virtual Machine (VM)?

 This is one of the most asked questions about Docker.
 The answer is: actually, no.